 The data is useful to many employees across different departments, so make it available to everyone.
 Cooperation is the key to success after all.

-Industry awareness will give you the possibility to act faster and more accurately.
+Listening to your and your competitors’ clients is an essential part of competitive intelligence.
+It gives you a sense of industry awareness will give you the possibility to act faster and more accurately.